-These property sheets are present for almost all kinds of objects.
-The settings they allow you to make are summarized below:
+The property sheets listed below are present for almost all object types.
+They allow you to modify the following settings:

 - Layout: On this property sheet, the only settings that apply to pictures are those for outside margins.
 The other options are available only for picture frames.
-See section "Object properties, Layout property sheet" beginning on page 226. - Format: Here you can change the size of the picture and rotate it.
-See section "Object properties, Format property sheet" beginning on page 232. - Filling: Here you can change the filling of the picture.
-However, the filling is visible only when the picture has transparent areas.
+See section "Object properties, Layout property sheet" beginning on page 227. - Format: For changing the size of the picture.
+See section "Object properties, Format property sheet" beginning on page 232. - Filling: For changing the filling.
+Only visible in pictures that have transparent areas.
 See section "Object properties, Filling property sheet" beginning on page 233.

-- Lines: Here you can specify border lines for the picture.
-See section "Object properties, Lines property sheet" beginning on page 235. - Shadow: Here you can add shadowing to the picture.
-See section "Object properties, Shadow property sheet" beginning on page 235. - Properties: Here you can change the general properties of the picture.
-See section "Object properties, Properties property sheet" beginning on page 238.
+- Lines: For adding border lines.
+See section "Object properties, Lines property sheet" beginning on page 235. - Shadow: For adding a shadow.
+See section "Object properties, Shadow property sheet" beginning on page 236. - Effects: For adding various types of effects.
+See section "Object properties, Effects property sheet" beginning on page 238. - Properties: For modifying common object settings.
+See section "Object properties, Properties property sheet" beginning on page 239.